SCCA Continental Championship for Formula B/C Race

 - Brabham BT29 (Mike Eyerly): The early history of this car is unknown but it is believed to be the blue-and-red Brabham BT29 entered by Bunny Ribbs (San Jose, CA) for Mike Eyerly in FB in 1971 (#63) and 1972 (#80).
 Jon Milledge also drove Ribbs car at Brainerd in Sep 1972.
 Ribbs, father of future Trans-Am star Willy T. Ribbs, advertised the car at the end of 1972.
 The next owner is unknown but the car was quickly on to Skip Jones who remembers buying it in San Francisco and that Ribbs had previously been involved.
 Jones raced the car in Regional events in 1973, winning the 1973 ICSCC Formula B championship, and then sold it to Allen Karlberg (Seattle, WA) who fitted a BDA for the 1974 season and raced it in SCCA Formula A and in Canadian Formula Atlantic.
 Jones believes that the car was sold and campaigned in eastern Canada with Kimberly Clark livery by Monique Proulx.
 Proulx drove Karlberg's March 712M in a Pro Atlantic race supporting the US GP at Watkins later that year so may have driven the older BT29 in local events.

 - Brabham BT29 (Tom Reddy): After crashing his FC car at Lime Rock in August 1969, Dexter Farley (Waldorf, MD) part-exchanged the wrecked Brabham for a new Brabham BT29 from east coast dealer Joe Grimaldi, who had recently parted from Fred Opert.
 Farley drove the car in Pro events in 1970 as well as competing in NEDiv FB races.
-He retained it for 1971 (advertising it as "ser no 30" in October 1971) and the early part of 1972 before moving to Washington state and quitting racing.
+He retained it for 1971 when Tom Reddy raced it a couple of times and advertised it as "ser no 30" in October 1971.
+He also had it in the early part of 1972 before moving to Washington state and quitting racing.
+The next period of the car's life is unknown but it has been identified as the BT29 bought around 1974 from Bill Wonder by engine preparer Ted Wenz and raced in 1975.
+Wonder had been running it for a woman driver.
+Wenz later sold it to Texas but it re-emerged in the 1980s and was recently owned by Peter McLaughlin.

 - Brabham BT29 (Rudolfo Junco): After Rudolfo Junco's wrecked his usual Brabham BT29 in an accident in the warm up session at the FB race at Monterrey, Mexico, in June 1971, he was allocated another BT29 as part of the Fred Opert Racing operation.
 This #80 car was advertised by Opert later with mention that it was the car driven by Bill Brack at Mosport Park 19 Sep 1971.
 It was then sold and may be the #80 car owned by Bunny Ribbs and entered by his Bunny Ribbs Plumbing & Heating for Mike Eyerly and Jon Milledge in 1972.
 If so, it is chassis BT29-38.